 - The solar batteries are a great addition to any system.

-- Generators that run on solar power are a good option
+- Solar-powered generators are a good option

 - Your inverter is able to be replaced by the Enphase Ensemble or Sunny Boy system

 Even though we solar-lovers tend not to advocate burning things to generate power the most effective method to make sure you are prepared in the event the power goes out is to buy a generator.

 You can purchase a gas generator with a capacity of 9000 watts for $1400, which includes the cost of installation and fuel.
 This can allow you to power your entire home while utility workers restore the grid.

 You can often outlast any long-lasting outage with fuel and a generator.
 If you’re forced to, you can even assist your neighbour.
 While your solar panels won’t be able to start once the power grid has been restored, at least you’ll have power.